 In portfolio risk management a lot of focus and attention is (rightly) put on models and methodologies used to compute ex-ante risk measures.
 And in the context of a multi-asset class universe which is vast by nature, perfect data (market data, terms and conditions provided by the user) and bug-free algorithms are not always possible.

-Therefore, one of the key challenges for risk managers is to ensure that any risk analytic produced is sound and reliable.
+Therefore, one of the key challenges within the portfolio risk management space is to ensure that any risk analytic produced is sound and reliable

 In this whitepaper, we:

 - take a deeper dive into two accepted tree-based techniques to detect outliers: isolation forest (IF) and random cut forest (RRCF)